dribnairb/ed_mission_creator/README.md

 (Re)start Elite Dangerous (EDMCOverlay requires it to be running before it starts) (Re)start ED Market Connector
 In File -> Settings you should see ed_mission_creator under "Enabled plugins".
 If not, something has gone wrong.
-Logs may be available in %TMP%\EDMarketConnector.log
+Logs may be available in %TMP%\EDMarketConnector.log or c:\Users\me\AppData\Local\EDMarketConnector\plugins\edmcoverlay.log

 In game you should see a text message saying "ed mission creator started" and a voiceover saying the same thing.
 If only one of these works then you can probably still play without the other.
 If neither works then installation has failed.
 More information may be available in %TMP%\EDMarketConnector.log